-Encapsulation can be simply stated as "hiding entities which are not required for the context".
-In other words, it means to deny access to those features or contents of it which aren’t needed for the other components to get hold of.
-The client or the requesting component need not know all the details of the component it is requesting, it just needs to be informed of only things it requires to get things done.
+Encapsulation can be simply stated as “hiding entities which are not required for the context”.
+In other words, it means to deny access to those features or contents which aren’t needed for the other components to get hold of.

-Another explanation for Encapsulation is that to wrap all the information and functionality which represent a responsibility together under a logical structure.
 This logical structure provides the necessary housing for all the elements under it from any unwanted access, thereby acting as a barrier for the outside.

-- Wraps up all things which share a common responsibility
+1. Wraps up all things which share a common responsibility

-- Hides these things from any unwanted access
+2. Hides these things from any unwanted access

-The logical structure which provides the housing for all these entities is called as a Class, and any component which needs to access these entities wrapped within a Class by means of a physical reference called as an Object.
+The logical structure which provides the housing for all these entities is called a Class, and any component which needs to access these entities wrapped within a Class by means of a physical reference called an Object.

-"A Class provides a logical structure and a lock, while the object for a class is the key to its access"
+A Class provides a logical structure and a lock, while the object for a class is the key to its access.

-the information (represented by the variables) and the functionality (represented by the methods) share a common responsibility: simulating the work of a Music Player.
-And so its legit to wrap all these items together by a logical structure aka a class by the name MusicPlayer.
+In the previous example of a MusicPlayer class, the information (represented by the variables) and the functionality (represented by the methods) share a common responsibility: simulating the work of a Music Player.

 public class MusicPlayer